Fernando-A-Rocha/mta-add-models/docs/MAIN.md

 This resource makes the clients listen to the set element datas in order to apply custom model IDs accordingly on their game (automatic sync).

-**Remember**: You cannot `setElementModel` a custom ID, and `getElementModel` will never return a non-original model ID.
+- You cannot `setElementModel` a custom ID.

-- Clientside: `getElementModel` will return an arbitrary ID (that MTA generates) on elements with custom model IDs that you set.
+- **Clientside**: `getElementModel` will return an arbitrary ID (that MTA generates) on elements with custom model IDs that you set.
 To get the actual custom ID, use `getElementData(dataName, element)` instead.
-- Serverside: `getElementModel` will return always return base model of any element.
+- **Serverside**: `getElementModel` will return always return base model of any element.

 ## Known Implementations